Back to Top

 Copper Breaks State Park is seeking energetic, friendly, and outgoing Park Hosts to assist in park office operations.
 Previous Park Host experience is not required, but preferred.Responsibilities:Work with park staff to assist day to day functions of the park office by:-Independently collect entrance and camping fees-Sell store merchandise-Answering phones-Orient visitors of the park; recommending trails and campsites-Provide excellent customer service-Restroom and facility cleaning duties.-Litter control-Other duties based on interests, skills, and park needs.These responsibilities include the use of multi-line phone system; use of computers, printers & copiers, other office machines; handling cash; and radio communication.Requirements: -Must support the TPWD and State Park mission by complying with all Agency, Division, and Branch rules, regulations, and procedures.-Work a minimum of 24 volunteer hours per week. -Must pass background check. -Minimum Age: 18Office Clerk Park Hosts report for volunteer duty at the Park Headquarters Office during office hours and should expect to work on weekends, evenings and holidays based on park needs.Benefits: As a Park Host Front Office Clerk, you will have the opportunity to meet new people and help park visitors to have a memorable experience.
 In exchange for your time, you will be authorized to stay in the park for a FREE full hookup camp host site!
 For the duration of your volunteer service, you are provided with a full hook-up site (water, 30/50/110 electric, and sewer) for free.
 Verizon service works well throughout the park, AT&T and Sprint services are not dependable.Months of Service: Preferred 4-6 months minimum between Feb 2025-Nov 2025

-Copper Breaks State Park is seeking for helpful and motivated Park Hosts to assist in maintenance operations.
-Previous Park Host experience is not required, but preferred.Responsibilities:Work with park staff to assist day to day maintenance functions of the park by:-Independently answering visitor questions and providing excellent customer service.-Litter clean-up.-Restroom and facility cleaning and maintenance.-Campsite maintenance to include cleaning fire rings and grills.-Mow, weed-eat.-Trail Maintenance-Other duties based on interests, skills, and park needs.These responsibilities include the use various hand tools; equipment; cleaning supplies; and radio communication.Requirements: -Must support the TPWD and State Park mission by complying with all Agency, Division, and Branch rules, regulations, and procedures.-Work a minimum of 24 volunteer hours per week for an individual or 30 volunteer hours per week split between a couple.-Must follow agency procedures, dress and grooming standards.-Pass a background check. -Minimum Age: 18Maintenance Park Hosts report for volunteer duty at Park Headquarters during office hours should expect to work on weekends, evenings and holidays depending on park needs.Benefits: As a Maintenance Park Host, you will have the opportunity to meet new people and help park visitors to have a memorable experience.
+Copper Breaks State Park is seeking for helpful and motivated Park Hosts to assist in daily operations.
+Previous Park Host experience is not required, but preferred.Responsibilities:Work with staff to assist in day to day functions of the park as assigned.
+Tasks may include but are not limited to:-Independently answering visitor questions and providing excellent customer service.-Campsite checks.-Collection of entrance fees.-Litter clean-up.-Restroom and facility cleaning and maintenance.-Campsite maintenance to include cleaning fire rings and grills.-Trail Maintenance.-Assistance with interpretive programming.-Assistance with outreach programming.-Assistance with field trip programming.-Small projects as needed.-Other duties based on interests, skills, and park needs.Requirements: -Must support the TPWD and State Park mission by complying with all Agency, Division, and Branch rules, regulations, and procedures.-Work a minimum of 24 volunteer hours per week for an individual or 30 volunteer hours per week split between a couple.-Must follow agency procedures, dress and grooming standards.-Pass a background check. -Minimum Age: 18Benefits: As a Park Host, you will have the opportunity to meet new people and help park visitors to have a memorable experience.
 In exchange for your time, you will be authorized to stay in the park for a FREE full hookup camp host site!
 For the duration of your volunteer service, you are provided with a full hook-up site (water, 30/50/110 electric, and sewer) for free.
-Verizon service works well throughout the park, AT&T and Sprint services are not dependable.Months of Service: Four month minimum between Feb 2025-Nov 2025
+Verizon service works well throughout the park, AT&T and Sprint services are not dependable.Preferred Length of Service: 3 months